art1c0/ibkr-client/README.md

 It does not work with legacy TWS API, so please don't get confused.

-It is highly recommended to read the official documentation and get familiar with IBKR API and connection concepts before using this module and integrating it into your trading system.
+It is highly recommended to read the official documentation and get familiar with IBKR API and connection concepts before using this module and integrating it into a trading system.

 ## Install
 `npm i ibkr-client`